-The group had no hang-ups about 'doing only their own songs.'
-They recorded the best new material from the best new songwriters and wound up with fourteen gold albums, nine gold singles and sold over forty million units.
+The group had no hang-ups about doing only their own songs.
+They recorded the best new material from the best new songwriters.
 Three Dog Night toured extensively during the seventies, breaking attendance records in venues ranging from concert halls to football stadiums.

 Try A Little Tenderness - charted #29 - Jan.
 1969